UPPS 04.04.11 - University Classification and Compensation

-Staff Performance Award (Bonus) - This is a discretionary award approved by the president or members of President’s Cabinet.
-The President’s Cabinet or the president may establish and distribute guidelines for the granting of any staff performance awards.
+Staff Performance Award (Bonus) – This is a discretionary award approved by the president or members of the President’s Cabinet.
+The president or members of the President’s Cabinet may establish and distribute guidelines for the granting of any staff performance awards.
 Guidelines will include specific performance criteria, maximum award limits, and effective dates.
 Divisions may establish their own process of selection and additional criteria not in conflict with the specific performance criteria.

 The university can grant performance awards for classified employees in addition to overtime and compensatory time, but cannot pay these awards in lieu of overtime and compensatory time.

 Equity Adjustment – This adjustment includes a salary increase to improve the salary relationship between employees internal to the university.

 Salary Adjustments – The divisional vice president may propose salary adjustments for any reason that does not fall within reasons previously stated.
 Other salary adjustment PCRs must contain a full explanation of the grounds for the adjustment and are subject to approval by the VPFSS.